|

 You know how important it is to start the day with breakfast without spiking your blood sugar, and you want the best for both you and your baby.
 You need a low-carb, high-protein breakfast to manage your fasting numbers.

-But after weeks of eggs, YOU’RE OVER IT.
+But after weeks of eggs, you start to have egg fatigue.

 After experimenting, I’ve come up with 20 egg-free breakfast options for gestational diabetes.